MICHAEL BROADWAY

 Tuning for the Proms, 2008

-His Pianola performances in the UK have included the South Bank, the Barbican, St John's, Smith Square and the Royal Concert Hall, Nottingham.
+His Pianola performances in the UK have included the South Bank, the Barbican, St John's, Smith Square, a duet recital with Thomas Trotter at Symphony Hall Birmingham, and the Royal Concert Hall, Nottingham.
 Broadcasts include two programmes devoted entirely to the Pianola on Radio 3, Radio 4 and BBC2.

 In Europe he has performed in Rome, Prague, Budapest, and in Venice for La Biennale di Venezia.